tmetsch/mesos_openlava/README.md

     $ docker-compose up

-This will start a mesos-master, mesos-slaves and the [openlava](http://openlava.org) master.
+This will start a mesos-master, 1 mesos-slave and the [openlava](http://openlava.org) master frameowkr.
 It is a "simulated" distributed environment for testing only atm.
 The idea for integrating openlava on Mesos is the following:

 As long as the queues are empty reject offers from mesos OR if a queues has pending jobs offers are accepted and the openlava services are started as a